mlinmg/ComfyUI-LaMA-Preprocessor/README.md

 # LaMa Preprocessor (WIP)

-This preprocessor finally enable user to generate coherent inpaint and outpaint **prompt-free**
+This preprocessor finally enable users to generate coherent inpaint and outpaint **prompt-free**

 The best results are given on landscapes, not so much in drawings/animation.